“The Fourth Trimester”1

 Much of the discussion of babywearing focuses on the bonding between mother and child and the ease of breastfeeding.
 But there are great benefits to dad babywearing as well.
 The baby becomes accustomed to dad’s smells and voice, and the unique way dad walks and moves.
 Babywearing also allows dad to have the experience of attachment with the baby.
 And, as Dr. Sears describes, a father who is comfortable wearing his baby, and a baby who responds to dad’s babywearing techniques “are real bonuses for mothers of high-need babies.
 It helps prevent mother burnout.”19

-Belle Baby Carriers were designed by two dads, and the line includes styles that dad will be comfortable wearing, such as the Black, the Cappuccino, or the Organic Black or Sand.
+Belle Baby Carriers were designed by two dads, and the line includes styles that dad will be comfortable wearing in Black and Khaki colors.
 The size adjustment is made automatically when you put the carrier on, so all carriers will fit both mom and dad.
 And, the Belle is extremely easy to use.
 With the Belle, both mom and dad can wear the baby and can share the harmonious experience of babywearing.

 How the Belle Baby Carrier Makes Baby Wearing Easy